-- \\ Choice ballots: Rank the related options on one ballot.

-Simplify the old rules of order and speed up voting.

-Reduce agenda effects, from simple errors and gridlock, to "free-rider" and "wrecking" amendments. - No split-vote worries as duplicates don't help or hurt each other.
+- \\ Choice ballots: Rank the alternatives on one ballot so Simplify the rules of order, speed up the process and Reduce agenda effects, from simple errors and gridlock, to "free-rider" and "wrecking" amendments. - No split-vote worries as duplicates don't help or hurt each other.
 An ad hoc majority can rank all of their favorites over the other options.
-Ballots from all voters help decide which of the majority's favorites wins. - \A balanced policy tends to be stable, thus decisive.
+Ballots from all voters help decide which of the majority's favorites wins. - \\ A balanced policy tends to be stable, thus decisive.
 Yet, a balanced process can calm some fears about reviewing and changing a good policy to improve it.
 This saves time and builds respect for democracy.